 The American Express Gold card has a significantly lower fee than the Platinum and it offers many of the same perks – including car rental insurance, purchase protection and Hotel Collection benefits.
 The annual credits are slightly lower, however.

 Despite that one shortcoming, the Amex Gold card’s rewards rate makes it much easier to stockpile Membership Rewards points.
 Cardholders earn 4X points at restaurants and at U.S. supermarkets (up to $25,000 a year in U.S. supermarket purchases, then 1X).
 Users also earn 3X points on flights booked directly with airlines or on amextravel.com and 1X points on general purchases.
 If you spend a significant amount on groceries or dining out, you might be able to rack up rewards faster with the Gold card over the Platinum card.

 How to use the Platinum Card from American Express

 - Take advantage of as many of the credits and features as possible to help offset the annual fee.

 - Make sure to enroll to get Hilton Honors Gold status and Marriott Bonvoy Gold Elite status.

-- You can add up to three authorized users (for $175, see rates and fees) to give them access to the card’s benefits.
+- You can add an authorized user for $195 (see rates and fees), to give them access to the card’s benefits.

 - Review additional benefits like purchase protection and baggage insurance to make sure you don’t miss out on these perks.

-- Link the card to your Uber account to receive up to $200 in Uber Cash credits per year.
+- Link the card to your Uber account to receive up to $200 in Uber Cash credits per year (benefit renews annually).